If you have heard about it and think that you might need it, then you have come to the right place to learn more about the procedure.

 How is Radiofrequency Ablation done?

-- Veins that are too large to be ablated.
+- Veins that are too large to be ablated

 What are the Complications of RFA?